littlecodersh/ItChat/README.rst

 A: There are two ways: communicate with your own account or with filehelper.

+Q: Why sometimes I can't send messages?

+A: Some account simply can't send messages to yourself, so use `filehelper` instead.
+Besides, there's limitation in calling api, so set some gap between them.

 **Comments**

 If you have any problems or suggestions, you can talk to me in this `issue <https://github.com/littlecodersh/ItChat/issues/1>`__